 Having an extensive knowledge about sex toys, Samantha enjoys creating informative articles about sexual health and pleasure which endeavour to normalise sex and help people to talk about it.

 Being 50 and menopausal Samantha works hard to ensure all women going through the menopause enjoy good sexual intimacy and pleasure and don’t give up on their sex lives when there are many sex positive ways they can continue enjoying sexual pleasure.

 She also spoke to Radio Gorgeous about enjoying sex as you get older, what she has done to improve her own sex life in her late 40’s and how using skin safe sex toys and sexual lubricants can protect your sexual health and pleasure.

 Samantha spoke to Emma Barnett at BBC5Live about how many older people enjoy using sex toys, including those living in residential and nursing homes.

-She has given talks to Killing Kittens BooKKlub and Skirt Club to make both women and men aware of how you can enhance your sexual pleasure by incorporating sex toys and lubricants into your sex play.
-She is collaborating with her husband and co founder Paul to give couples talks for Killing Kittens Bookklub and with Colin Richards, founder of Intimacy Matters
+She gave a talk to Skirt Club to make women aware of how you can enhance your sexual pleasure by incorporating sex toys and lubricants into your sex play.

 She gave a talk at Simply Oloni’s Laid Bare Live event about sex toys in May.
 Simply Oloni was voted Cosmo Sex Blogger of the Year in 2015.
 The second of Oloni’s Laid Bare Live events, it offered all aspects of sex and sexuality, opening up the conversation about all things sexual to enhance your sexual intimacy and pleasure.
 It was great to have such an appreciative audience of fabulous women who all love sex!